DRgreenT/BetterRecipes_Source_Code/README.md

 MOD features:

-    Improved scrap smelting for Tier I and II blast furnace (reduced coal consumption and exhaust emissions), both must be researched
+**Improved scrap smelting for Tier I and II blast furnaces (reduced coal consumption and lower exhaust emissions); both must be researched.
-    Solar thermal steam recovery (water to steam low) and steam compressor (steam low to steam high + water) - these currently have the liquid storage t1 graphics
+**Solar thermal steam (water to depleted steam) and steam compressor with two recipes (depleted steam to low steam + water, and low steam to high steam + depleted steam).
+The steam compressor currently uses the Tier 1 liquid storage graphics.
+The solar thermal steam generator already has a new 3D model and icon included.